The Northern Thailand Moto Loop: What No Tour Operator Will Tell You

 There's a road in Northern Thailand called Route 1095 that connects Chiang Mai to Pai.
 It has 762 curves.
 Truck drivers hate it.
 Motorbike riders love it.
 If you're prone to carsickness, take the direct route.
 If you're not — it's one of the best hours of riding in Southeast Asia.

 We did the full Mae Hong Son Loop — about 600km — in 8 days.
-We've since guided groups through it multiple times.
+We've since gone back.
 Here's what we actually learned.

 The Road Is Only Half the Point